valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 def get_all() -> Dict[str, Any]
 ```

-Get all key-value pairs from the data dictionary for the current period.
+Get all key-value pairs from the data dictionary for the current round.

 <a id="packages.valory.skills.abstract_round_abci.base.AbciAppDB.increment_round_count"></a>